LoopKit/loopdocs/docs/version/development.md

 ### Status for Medtrum Support

-Metrum support was added to the `dev` branch in version 3.14.2.
+Medtrum support was added to the `dev` branch in version 3.14.2.

 - - -